MaryWanjiraKiboi/Kenya-Population-Economic-Analysis-2020-2024/README.md

 Is Kenya's economy growing faster than its population?

 The answer turns out to be yes, and meaningfully so: while population grew 7.4% over five years, GDP per capita grew 41.0%, leaving a 33.5% real income gain per person.
+This suggests Kenya's growth is outpacing demographic pressure — a positive signal for per-capita public investment and consumer spending trends.
 The dashboard makes that gap visible at a glance.

 **About this project**
 This project transforms a raw long-format dataset of Kenyan economic indicators into an interactive, formula-driven Excel dashboard.
-The goal: turn a 80-row table of (id, indicator, year, value) into a one-page view that answers a single question — is Kenya's economy growing faster than its population?
-The dashboard makes that gap visible at a glance.

 <img width="612" height="518" alt="image" src="https://github.com/user-attachments/assets/8919c9e7-89d0-4f1a-ab4e-232ba53eef43" />

 **Approach**